liberiom/CSC-131-Project/README.md

 3. You can only select between 1 to 4 for both the row and the column!

 # How to Run:
-Download a Zip/Clone the repository, then run either MemoryGame.jar or MemoryGame.exe
+Download a Zip/Clone the repository, extract it, then run either MemoryGame.jar or MemoryGame.exe